The process of preparing a book for publication generally involves three phases:

 STEP 3 - Proofreading

 This is the final stage in preparing your book.
 The PROOFREAD involves making a final check of the text in minute detail.
 The spelling, grammar, punctuation, formatting and layout will all be scrutinised again at at this point.
 This stage is generally about checking that all the decisions made in Step 2 have been carried out, rather than making further decisions.

-At the end of this process, your book is ready to present to a publisher or to move on towards self-publishing.
+At the end of this process, your book should be ready to present to a publisher or to move on towards self-publishing.